Nana-Soaps/Back-End/README.md

    - This is a REST API created using Express.
 The API interacts with data stored in a PostgreSQL database.
    - To run in local:

-     1. get into the /server directory: `cd server`

-     2. set up and run PostgreSQL database
+     1. set up and run PostgreSQL database

         - Install [pgAdmin](https://www.pgadmin.org/) on your local machine, create a new database.
         - set up the following variables in a `.env` file in the `/server` directory: `POSTGRES_USERNAME`, `POSTGRES_PASSWORD`, `POSTGRES_DB`